 Most of us have experienced the frustration of a rolled ankle at some point in our lives.
 They come in various degrees of severity but they are always an unpleasant experience that usually keeps us out of our favourite sport or leisure activity, as well as limiting our ability to walk and undertake everyday activities.
+Ankle injuries are often overlooked and under-treated, leading to chronic issues with ankle stability and a high chance of re-injuring the ankle and other joints in the lower body.

 The ankle is made up of 3 main ligaments on the outside and one very strong ligament on the inside.
 There are various other tissues surrounding the ankle but these are the most commonly injured structures.
 Depending on the way the ankle moved during your injury will determine which of these structures may have been damaged.
 The reason that most people can relate to an ankle sprain is because one of the three ligaments on the outside part of the ankle is actually the most commonly sprained ligament in the entire body!